lconstable123/website-2025/README.md

 # Luke Constable's Portfolio Site

-Here's portfolio powered by **Next.js**, showcasing custom components, animation, and performant media handling.
+Here's portfolio.
 I spend so much time learning and making that i rarely put time into self promotion.
 I permitted myself this luxury and hopefully it will be great demonstation as to why I would make a great contribution to a dev team.

 ## 🔧 Tech Stack